Pancreatic cancer patient stories

 Beating the odds

 Karen from West Yorkshire was diagnosed with pancreatic cancer in 2010.
-“I had been ill for 10 months.
-The odds were not great, but this month I reached seven years, thanks to the amazing team that looked after me.
+“I had been ill for 10 months and back and forth to the GP several times.
+The odds were not great, but this month I reached eight years, thanks to the amazing team that looked after me.
 I've been lucky.
 I have two little grandsons now who I never thought I would see.”